pitkant/fennica/inst/examples/gender.md

 The name-gender mappings are collected from multiple sources:

+ * [genderdata] Data sets from the genderdata R package.
+ * [English first names](http://www.ssa.gov/oact/babynames/limits.html) as implemented in the babynames R package.
+For each year from 1880 to 2013, the number of children of each sex given each name.
+All names with more than 5 uses are given.
+The name-gender mappings from different years are combined for this analysis

  * [Multilingual database](http://www.lexique.org/public/prenoms.php} (Prenoms.txt)
  * [French first names](http://www.excel-downloads.com/forum/86934-liste-des-prenoms.htmlhttp://http://www.excel-downloads.com/forum/86934-liste-des-prenoms.html)
  * [German first names](http://www.albertmartin.de/vornamen/)
- * [English first names] as implemented in the babynames R package.
-For each year from 1880 to 2013, the number of children of each sex given each name.
-All names with more than 5 uses are given: \url{http://www.ssa.gov/oact/babynames/limits.html}).

-#'     \item{Finnish}{Vaestorekisterikeskus VRK (see fennica::get_gender_fi) for details.}
+ * [Finnish population register](https://www.avoindata.fi/data/fi/dataset/none) (Vaestorekisterikeskus; VRK).
+First names for living Finnish citizens that live in Finland and abroad in 2016.
+Only names with frequency n>10 are included.
+Source: avoindata.fi service and Vaestorekisterikeskus (VRK).
+Version: 3/2016.
+Data license CC-BY 4.0.
-#'     \item{Custom, Pseudonyme}{Provided by the authors of the bibliographica R package.}
+ * Pseudonyme Provided by the authors of the bibliographica R package.

-#'     \item{genderdata}{Data sets from the genderdata R packages.}
+ * [Custom name-gender mappings](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/names/firstnames/custom_gender.csv) constructed manually by the authors of this R package
+ * [Custom author information](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/author_info.csv) constructed manually by the authors of this R package